jkristell/infrared/README.md

 See the examples.

 ## Near time goals
- - Implement transmit for Rc5 and Rc6
+ - Implement transmit for Rc6
  - Implement support for more remotes of different kinds
- - Investigate if the pwm traits from Embedded-hal can be used
  - Hw Timer-Capture based example

 ## Long time goals
 USB/Network support to be able to create "universal remote control" types of applications.
+Work started in [Blipper](https://github.com/jkristell/blipper) repository.

 ## References